-Unfortunately we do know that some of the communities we work with in the most at-risk areas have confirmed cases.
-With the virus spreading around the world, we will continue to monitor the situation closely with our teams in each country and provide further assistance as required.
+Unfortunately, we do know that some of the communities we work with in the most at-risk areas have had confirmed cases.
+We will continue to monitor the situation closely with our teams in each country and provide further assistance as required.

 Can I visit my sponsored child?

 As a precautionary measure we have cancelled or postponed all non-essential travel, which includes visits from sponsors to meet their sponsored child.
-This will help us minimise the risks to sponsors, our staff and the communities and children we work with.
-We have reached out to all sponsors that were planning to visit their sponsored child in March or April to let them know.
+This will help us minimise the risks to sponsored children, their communities, sponsors, and our staff.
+We have reached out to all sponsors that were planning to visit their sponsored child to let them know.

-We will be reviewing the situation regularly and hope to get sponsor visits up and running again in the near future.
-If you are thinking of visiting your sponsored child later in the year, you can request a pack to find out more.
+We are reviewing the situation regularly and hope to get sponsor visits up and running again as soon as it is safe to do so.
+If you are thinking of visiting your sponsored child you can request a pack to find out more.